-The disputed domain name is confusingly similar to the BOURSO Trademark in which the Complainant has rights.
-In creating the disputed domain name, the Respondent has embodied in it the entirety of the BOURSO mark.
+The disputed domain name is confusingly similar to the ARCELORMITTAL Trademark in which the Complainant has rights.
+In creating the disputed domain name, the Respondent has embodied in it the entirety of the ARCELORMITTAL mark.

-The Respondent has added to the trademark by way of a prefix, the generic word "group", which gives the impression that the domain name is an official domain name of the Complainant that relates to the corporate group of the Complainant.
+The Respondent has made an obvious misspelling of the trademark in the domain name, deleting the letter "I" where first appearing and replacing it with the letter "i", a characteristic typosquatting practice which gives the impression that the domain name is an official domain name of the Complainant.
+That misspelling does not negate a finding of confusing similarity.